solplayground/UnityKingDerby/README.md

 # Unity King Derby Game on Solana
-  This is demo game developed as prove of concept (POC) use Solana blockchain. since it's a very simple game thus it's developed as a single scene game.
+  This is demo game developed as proof of concept (POC) use Solana blockchain. since it's a very simple game thus it's developed as a single scene game.

   ![demo](https://github.com/solplayground/UnityKingDerby/blob/main/Docs/racingsolana.gif?raw=true)

 # What is Solana?